input-output-hk/iogx/README.md

 This field is optional and defaults to `false`.

+### 3.2.4. `cabalProjectFolder`

+This is a string representing the path, relative to the `repoRoot`, where the `cabal.project` file is located.

+This field is optional and default to `"."`.

 ### 3.2.4. `defaultChangelogPackages`

 You can use `scriv` to manage changelogs for your Haskell project.